 The Four-Dimensional Problem

 Over the last 18 months, model accuracy improved steadily.
 Reliability?
 It improved at roughly half the rate.
-On customer service benchmarks specifically, reliability improved at one-seventh the rate of accuracy.

-| Gemini 3 Pro — catastrophic safety | 25% | 75% of safety-critical failures are severe |
+- Gemini 3 Pro catastrophic safety failures: 25% of safety-critical tasks failed completely

-| Claude Opus 4.5 — consistency | 73% | Same answer only 73% of the time when asked twice |
+- Claude Opus 4.5 consistency: Only 73% of the time does it produce the same answer when asked twice

 The Chain Fails Faster Than You Think